-These antinutrients can reduce your body’s ability to absorb the minerals these foods contain.
+These antinutrients can reduce your body’s ability to absorb minerals from these foods.

-Sprouting and fermenting are simple and time-tested methods of reducing the amount of antinutrients found in various foods.
+Sprouting and fermenting are simple and time-tested methods of reducing the amounts of antinutrients found in various foods.

 Fermented plant foods are good sources of probiotic bacteria, which may help improve immune function and digestive health.

 Sprouting and fermenting foods helps enhance their nutritional value.
-Fermented foods also provide vegans with a source of probiotics and vitamin K2.
+Fermented foods also provide vegans with a source of vitamin K2.

 Our bodies can produce it, but only in small amounts.
 That’s why it’s considered an essential nutrient that you must get from your diet.

-Therefore, vegan individuals who fall into one of these categories should make a special effort to ensure they have sufficient choline-rich foods on their plates.
+Therefore, vegan individuals who fall into one of these categories should make a special effort to consume enough choline-rich foods.

-Choline-rich plant foods such as soy, cauliflower, broccoli and quinoa are important for the proper functioning of your body.
+Choline-rich plant foods such as tofu, cauliflower, broccoli, and quinoa are important for the proper functioning of your body.

-Some vegans rely heavily on mock meats and vegan junk food to replace their favorite animal foods.
-However, these types of foods are often highly processed and unhealthy.
+Some vegans rely heavily on mock meats and other vegan processed foods to replace their favorite animal foods.
+However, these types of foods are often not the most nutritious options.

-Luckily, there are many ways to replace your favorite meals with vitamin- and mineral-rich fruits and vegetables instead.
+Luckily, there are many ways to add vitamin- and mineral-rich fruits and vegetables to your meals.

 For instance, mashed banana is a great substitute for eggs in baking recipes.

-Banana ice cream is also a popular replacement for dairy-based ice cream.
+Banana “ice cream” is a popular replacement for dairy-based ice cream.
 Simply blend a frozen banana until it’s smooth.
 Then you can add your preferred toppings.